Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh likes sunny days and long walks on the beach....but only after gunning down a Taliban pre-school.
+When Jayesh enjoys some spare time from kicking ass he sits in his tool shed whacking off.

-Updated on: [9/8/2024]
+Updated on: [10/8/2024]
 <!-- #jokeEnd -->